Single-Record Resource

 #Custom Resolution Strategies

-If your rule is not a simple belongsTo(user), override one of the methods below in the page class.
+If your rule is not a simple belongsTo(user), prefer overriding one of the methods below on the Resource so authorization and page loading stay aligned.

 {